cristaloleg/awesome-manifesto/README.md

   - having analytics and working links to them
 - [ ] docs are generated from the code
   - end-user changes must be explicit
+- [ ] locally reproducible builds
+  - re-run part of a job on my local machine

 ### Code health
 - [ ] use linters and code analysis all the time